awsdocs/amazon-vpc-user-guide/doc_source/vpc-nat.md

 **Note**
 We use the term *NAT* in this documentation to follow common IT practice, though the actual role of a NAT device is both address translation and port address translation \(PAT\)\.

-AWS offers two kinds of NAT devices—a *NAT gateway* or a *NAT instance*\.
-We recommend NAT gateways, as they provide better availability and bandwidth over NAT instances\.
-The NAT Gateway service is also a managed service that does not require your administration efforts\.
-A NAT instance is launched from a NAT AMI\.
-You can choose to use a NAT instance for special purposes\.
+You can either use a managed NAT device offered by AWS called a NAT gateway, or you can create your own NAT device in an EC2 instance, referred to here as a NAT instance\.
+We recommend NAT gateways, because they provide better availability and bandwidth over NAT instances\.
+The NAT gateway service is also a managed service that does not require your administration efforts\.
 + [NAT gateways](vpc-nat-gateway.md)
 + [NAT instances](VPC_NAT_Instance.md)
 + [Comparison of NAT instances and NAT gateways](vpc-nat-comparison.md)

+## NAT AMI \(end of support\)<a name="vpc-nat-ami"></a>

+**Important**
+NAT AMI is built on the last version of Amazon Linux, 2018\.03 which reached the end of standard support on December 31, 2020\.
+For more information, see the following blog post: [Amazon Linux AMI end of life](http://aws.amazon.com/blogs/aws/update-on-amazon-linux-ami-end-of-life/)\.
+This feature will only receive critical security updates \(there will be no regular updates\)\.
+If you use an existing NAT AMI, AWS recommends that you migrate to a NAT gateway or create your own NAT AMI on Amazon Linux 2 as soon as possible\.
+For information about how to migrate your instance, see [Migrating from a NAT instance](vpc-nat-gateway.md#nat-instance-migrate)\.